UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 }
 ```
 This code looks very suspect.
 We manifest a temporary `e`, of type `Entry<K, V>` from the pointer `cur`, and run a user supplied function on it.
-Afterwards, we then write `e` back to `cur`. `ptr::write`  swallows  the destructor call, but [as described here](https://github.com/sslab-gatech/Rudra#panic-safety-unsafe-code-that-can-create-memory-safety-issues-when-panicked), Rust functions can panic, and because
+Afterwards, we then write `e` back to `cur`. `ptr::write`  swallows  the destructor call, but [as described here](https://github.com/sslab-gatech/Rudra#panic-safety-unsafe-code-that-can-create-memory-safety-issues-when-panicked),
-the stack then unwinds, the destructor for `e` gets called.
+Rust functions can panic (and closures), and because the stack then unwinds, the destructor for `e` gets called.
 Let's look at the destructor for `Entry`,

 ```rust
 struct Entry<K: Hash + Eq, V> {